twlevelup/SydBuild2017S2_Green/README.md

 ## Continuous Integration

-This project is continuously deployed to heroku by [Circle CI](https://circleci.com).

-The project is continuously deployed to heroku by Travis CI
+The project is continuously deployed to heroku by [Travis CI](https://travis-ci.org/).

 ## Setup
 Tested with node 8.x